Modeling and Simulation of Transportation Networks

 Professor Moshe Ben-Akiva, Director of the MIT ITS Laboratory, is the Lecturer-In-Charge.
 Guest lecturers may include: Ennio Cascetta (University of Naples/Ministry of Transport – Regione Campania, Italy), Pierluigi Coppola (University of Rome), Haris Koutsopoulos (KTH Royal Institute of Technology), and/or Hani Mahmassani (Northwestern University), and/or Maya Abou-Zeid (American University of Beirut)

-One full-tuition scholarship will be awarded to an outstanding doctoral student.
+One full-tuition scholarship will be a warded to an outstanding doctoral student.
 Half-tuition scholarships are also available for doctoral students.
 To apply for the scholarship, please email a CV and a letter stating the relevance of the course to your research to email@example.com.
 The deadline to apply for the scholarship is June 15, 2014.
 Doctoral student scholarship applicants should not register for the course until the scholarship decisions have been released in early May.

 Please contact Katie Rosa at email@example.com with any questions.